sol-plunder/reaver/note/sketch/serialize.md

 this is an LLM generated sketch based on notes, needs review and may contain mistakes.

-# Plan Binary Serialization Format v1
+# Silo: An Efficient Serialization System for PLAN

 ## Overview